Really easy… Give these coconut curry mussels a try soon!

 - Melt the butter in a large pan that has a tight fitting lid over medium heat.

-- When the butter has melted, throw in the mustard seeds.
-They'll start pop, pop, popping in about 30 seconds.
-This is your cue to toss in the curry leaves and chopped shallots.
+- When the butter has melted, throw in the mustard seeds. when they begin to crackle, toss in the curry leaves and chopped shallots.

-- Now add the chopped chillies, garlic and ginger and stir to combine.
+- Now add the chopped chillies, garlic and ginger and stir to combine for about 30 seconds.

-- Toss the mussels in and cover with the lid to let them steam for about four minutes.
+- Pour in the coconut milk and bring to a simmer.
+Then pour in the mussels and cover with the lid to let them steam for about four minutes.
+Stir once or twice while they are steaming.

 - They are ready when the shells open.